regolith-linux/regolith-linux.github.io/content/en/download/_index.md

 		<span class="h4 mb-0">
 <h1><i class="fas fa-cloud-download-alt ml-2 "></i> Get Regolith</h1>

-<p>Regolith is available in two forms; as a <b>stand-alone ISO</b> that can be installed as a complete Linux operating system, and as a "<b>personal package archive</b>" (PPA) that installs the Regolith desktop into an existing Ubuntu-based Linux system.
+<p>Regolith is available in two forms; as a <b>stand-alone ISO</b> that can be installed as a complete Linux operating system, and as a "<b>personal package archive</b>" (PPA) that installs the Regolith desktop into an existing Ubuntu desktop.
 <p>Both installation methods result in the same Regolith experience.
 Both are offered for your convienence.</p>
 </span>
 	</div>